What is a Payday Loan?

 - If the customer is deemed eligible for the payday loan, the lender will provide an agreement for the loan amount, associated fees and repayment terms.
 Once the borrower signs the agreement, the lender will require the borrower to either provide a post-dated check for repayment of the loan or permission to electronically withdraw the loan amount from the customer’s bank account on the repayment date.

 - The loan is then processed by the lender, and the funds are transferred into the borrower’s bank account within 24 hours.
 In some cases, the payday loan lender may be able to give the borrower cash before the customer ever leaves the storefront.

 - Lastly, the loan is typically paid in full on the following payday.

-In 2012, The PEW Charitable Trusts conducted a survey that revealed 5.5% of American adults used payday loans with ¾ of the borrowers using a storefront and ¼ using an online lender.
+In 2012, The PEW Charitable Trusts conducted a survey that revealed that 5.5% of American adults used payday loans with ¾ of the borrowers using a storefront and ¼ using an online lender.
 The survey identified the following groups as the most likely to take out a payday loan: